drcoccodrillus/snap-timewarrior/source/README.md

 Timewarrior is a time tracking utility that offers simple stopwatch features as well as sophisticated calendar-base backfill, along with flexible reporting.
-It is a portable, well supported and very active, Open Source project.
+It is a portable, well supported and very active Open Source project.

 Although Timewarrior is a new project there is extensive online documentation.
 You'll find all the details at: